nezaboodka/reactronic/README.md

 enum Kind {
   Stateless = 0,
   Stateful = 1,
-  Transaction = 2,
+  Action = 2,
   Trigger = 3,
   Cached = 4,
 }

 enum Reentrance {
-  PreventWithError = 1, // fail with error if there is an existing transaction in progress (default) WaitAndRestart = 0, // wait for existing transaction to finish and then restart reentrant one CancelPrevious = -1, // cancel previous transaction in favor of recent one RunSideBySide = -2, // multiple simultaneous transactions are allowed }
+  PreventWithError = 1, // fail with error if there is an existing action in progress (default) WaitAndRestart = 0, // wait for existing action to finish and then restart reentrant one CancelPrevious = -1, // cancel previous action in favor of recent one RunSideBySide = -2, // multiple simultaneous actions are allowed }

 class Monitor {